 Beige, -80,000 to -30,000: The Moon is instinct and nurturing.
 This represents advances in tool-making, and the incubation of humanity in which we acquired our basic traits as humans, including the first culture, crafts, etc. The Earth was exalted, as our line of descent began settling from Southern Africa to the rest of the world and separating into different races.
 Mercury is in the ascendant, meaning that tribal culture and language are developing, especially in the later years of the era.

-Purple, -30,000 to -7000: Mercury is knowledge, language, communication, travel, magic, and association with brethren, relatives, etc. This was the phase of nomadic hunter-gatherer tribes, cave paintings and the invention of magic through evoking the spirit of natural forces (animism = belief that each being in nature has a spirit).
+Purple, -30,000 to -7000: Mercury is knowledge, language, communication, travel, magic, and association with brethren, relatives, etc. This was the phase of nomadic hunter-gatherer tribes, cave paintings and the invention of magic through evoking the spirit of natural forces (animism = belief that each being in nature has a spirit), and influencing events with the mind.
 Verbal language may have fully developed in this period, as the people enacted rituals and told stories and myths of their ancestors around the campfire.
 The Moon was exalted, representing the expansion of family awareness into tribes.
 Since the Moon reflects the Sun's light, solar worship expanded.
 Venus rising represents the first early art in the cave paintings and in goddess sculptures, and agriculture is on the horizon or first emerging in the last years of the period.

 Pink, -7000 to -2300: Venus is the planet of love, beauty, values, commerce, the goddess and the fertility of Nature.
 This was the age when agriculture was invented and became dominant in human society.
 Settled life, hierarchy, division of labor, and regional trade emerged in a comparatively peaceful era.
 The goddess was worshipped everywhere, and the arts blossomed in the first architecture and sculpture, such as the pyramids, ziggurats and stone circles.
 These arts celebrated the spirituality and relationship of the Earth and Sky, the cycles of life and death, and the fertility Goddess.
 It was in this period that animal (and sometimes human) sacrifice was used to insure that this fertility would continue.
 This period is also called the new stone age (neolithic).
 Mercury was exalted, as the early knowledge of tribal magic developed into the first writing, inventions, astrology, and the other arts of civilization.
 The arrival of civilized life as we know it, circa -3000 can also be indicated by passing through the central circle (Earth) on the way to the Mars meme.
 Mars rising represents the first warfare and the emerging patriarchy in the later years of the era.